ans-group/docs.ukfast.co.uk/source/security/log4shell.md

 Log4J 2.0-beta9 to 2.10.0   Yes - Mitigation available
 Log4J 2.10 +                Yes - Mitigation available
 Log4J v2.15.0               Incomplete mitigation due to CVE-2021-45046, upgrade to v2.16.0
-Log4J v2.16.0               Issue is mitigated in the latest version for Java 8 Log4J v2.12.2               Issue is mitigated in the latest version for Java 7
+Log4J v2.16.0               No - Issue is mitigated in this version (for Java 8)
+Log4J v2.12.2               No - Issue is mitigated in this version (for Java 7)
 ==========================  ===============================================================
 ```